mklbtz/mklbtz.github.io/_includes/resume_content.md

 ## Software Developer at MakeTime, Inc.

-March 2016 – Present
+March 2016 - July 2018

-- **Developed the MakeTime platform** with a team of twelve people using Ruby on Rails and other open-source technology.
+- **Developed full-stack solutions** for their CNC machining platform using Ruby on Rails and AngularJS.
+The platform was responsible for over $1 million in transactions in 2017 and continues to grow.
-- **Built microservices** that improve the main MakeTime platform without adding bloat to its codebase.
+- **Built UI** for instant budgetary pricing intelligence which leveraged custom machine-learning models.
+This was MakeTime's differentiator in the manufacturing market space.
-- **Integrated machine-learning algorithms** into MakeTime platform by coordinating with the Data Science division.
+- Built early version of a **matchmaking microservice** that finds viable candidates from MakeTime's network of over 2000 suppliers.
+This system ultimately allowed MakeTime to grow with a lean fulfillment team of only four members.

 ## Software Developer at CirrusMio, Inc.